Back to Blog

 • unhookd Score (daily protection percentage)

-• Focus on awareness of temptation patterns
+• Focused on understanding your temptation patterns

-• Minimalist data presentation
+• Minimalist presentation

 Clearspace: